pclarkfbl/fbl-homework/README.md

 Base URL: https://github.com/pclarkfbl/fbl-homework

 ## Context:
 [FastBridge Learning](https://www.fastbridge.org) provides a formative assessment product to allow teachers and other classroom staff to quickly and accurately measure student performance and growth.
-Students in

 One of the most important elements of many educational software systems is classroom roster management - who are the teachers, who are the students, and which classes are they all in?
 For most school districts, this is managed using a SIS (Student Information System).
 The SIS may provide an API to export roster data, or may simply export a CSV file that needs to be manually uploaded.
 Our application ingests this sort of data on a regular basis.